AxonFramework/AxonFramework/axon-5/design-principles.md

   Or in other terms, it maps.
   This name switch allows the `Converter` to (1) provide the roll of the (AF4) Serializer and (2) support Upcasting.
 - The `axon-legacy` (or `axon-vintage`?!) module should allow a transition from the (AF4) `Upcaster` solution to the new `Converter` approach.
+* Discuss whether we want schema registration/maintenance support one way or another

 ## Snapshotting
 - Snapshot triggering, creation, and usage should be more easily definable by the end user